DataDog/datadog-secret-backend/docs/azure/keyvault.md

 Also assume that the Key Vault's URL is `https://mykeyvault.vault.azure.net`

-This example will access the secret from the Datadog Agent configuration yaml file(s) as such:
+Thi below example will access the secret from the Datadog Agent configuration yaml file(s) like so:

 ```yaml
 # /etc/datadog-agent/datadog.yaml